Hutton Coking Coal Project Overview

 Hutton Coking Coal Project – Available Data Inventory

-There have been approximately 800 wells drilled in this area with over 550 points of well data currently in the Valiant Resources regional geological model of the Hutton Coking Coal Project.
+There have been approximately 800 wells drilled in this area with over 550 points of well data currently in the Valiant Resources regional geological model (as of October 2016) of the Hutton Coking Coal Project.
 The Company is continually updating its geological model and will continue to upgrade its resource as more data becomes available with a number of wells anticipated to be added later this year.

 The image below shows the coverage of existing 2D seismic lines.
-The Company also has acquired a 3D seismic survey and is seeking further 3D seismic studies expected to be received and incorporated in the geological model during the 2nd half of 2017.
+The Company also has acquired 3D seismic surveys and as of May 2019, has incorporated these into the geological model.

 The Company is continually updating its geological model and conducting further studies with the addition of recently acquired data to its substantial existing inventory of seismic, coal quality and drilling data across the resource area.